shriya-hireholi/dataproblem-ipl/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
+All the images and their respective tables of the plotted charts can be found in images and tables folder

-Last Step, run the program on jupyter notebook cell by cell.
+Last Step, run the .py file.

 Thank you!